crytic/building-secure-contracts/program-analysis/echidna/basic/assertion-checking.md

 }
 ```

-We could also use a special event called `AssertionFailed` with any number of parameters to let Echidna know about a failed assertion without using `assert`.
+We can also use a special event called `AssertionFailed` with any number of parameters to inform Echidna about a failed assertion without using `assert`.
 This will work in any contract.
-For instance:
+For example:

 ```solidity
 contract Incrementor {